 ticket price includes a hilarious 4-D film experience that will have

 your little ones squealing about bull snot for days.

-(yes, there’s one in Texas) which was utterly phenomenal.
+I was thrilled to get to hit Sea World (yes, there’s one in Texas) which was utterly phenomenal.
 It’s

-love roller coasters, kids who dig whales, or tiny tots that will freak when they get to hug the real Grover, make sure to plan it into your trip.
-They’ve got a
+the one attraction that requires a car, but if you’ve got teens who love roller coasters, kids who dig whales, or tiny tots that will freak when they get to hug the real Grover at the new Sesame Street Bay of Play, make sure to plan it into your trip.

-Also keep in mind that just walking around can be a cool cultural experience for kids, considering everyone in town is bilingual with English and Spanish.
+Also keep in mind that just walking around San Antonio can be a cool cultural experience for kids, considering everyone in town is bilingual with English and Spanish.
 So even a trip to the drugstore can be fun and interesting for little ones.

 Eating.
-Oh, the Eating!
+Oh, the Eating! : San Antonio Restaurants